-This seemed to be the status quo for the Troubles.
-Whenever participation in paramilitary activities dropped, the Army would publicly do something so tyrannical and brutal that it would bounce right back, such as Bloody Sunday or the Falls Curfew.
+This seemed to be the status quo for Operation Banner and the resulting conflict known as the Troubles.
+Whenever participation in paramilitary activities dropped, the Army would publicly do something so tyrannical and brutal that it would bounce right back.
 There were also way too frequent examples of the Army working directly with the Loyalist and Unionist paramilitaries in illegal operations.
 That collusion combined with their other heavy-handed mistakes caused many people to turn against them, even if they had not been political before.

 Over the next few decades a guerrilla war ensued between the Army and their opposition.
 At the height of their deployment, there were 21,000 British Army soldiers assigned to the North.
 According to CAIN, the soldiers killed 305 people outright during their deployment and over half of them were innocent unarmed civilians without any paramilitary background.
 Each death or brutal action led to retaliation and unrest in the neighborhoods and new recruits for the IRA.

 By the time that the operation wound down, the Army had been at war in the north of Ireland for close to 40 years, making it the longest operation in their history.
-Other governments (The U.S. included) have sought to include the lessons they learned during Operation Banner in their military manuals.
+Other governments (the U.S. included) have sought to include the lessons they learned during Operation Banner in their military manuals.
 They say Operation Banner was a success.
-Others think that the Army did more to exacerbate the Troubles than they did to help and that their presence actually made things worse.
+Others think that the Army did more to exacerbate the conflict than they did to help and that their presence actually made things worse.
 Regardless, Operation Banner officially ended on July 31st, 2007 – more than 38 years after it began.
-A Ministry of Defence report published later that year noted both the failure of the British Army to tackle the IRA on a strategic level and their lack of a single campaign authority and/or plan.
+A Ministry of Defence report published later that year pointed out the failure of the British Army to tackle the IRA on any strategic level and questioned their lack of a single campaign authority and/or plan.
 This generation of warfare ended with a whimper and not a bang that had more to do with the ceasefires called by the paramilitaries themselves than it did with any action or victory by the British Army.

 Today there are still over 3,000 soldiers in the North.
-Though they withdrew from the streets of the cities, there are still military bases in the region and since that part of Ireland is still technically considered the U.K, they are still the British Army, even if the troops are mostly made up of locals.
-Their role is considered residual and maintenance oriented but their presence is still a sticky topic from time to time.
+Though they have mostly withdrawn from the streets of the cities, there are still troops in the region.
+Their role is considered residual and maintenance-oriented but their presence and deployment is still an incredibly divisive topic and many receive threats from time to time.